jonnycaley/Sliding-Tile-Puzzle/README.md

 # Sliding-Tile-Puzzle
 A programme written in Java to solve the 16 sliding tile puzzle

+ATTENTION - THE FILES MUST BE OPENED USING BLUEJ - ATTENTION

 Upon opening the BlueJ package compile the MyQueue class and run the class function new MyQueue().
 Follow the programme instructions to enter the values of each tile within the start and finish grid (either numbers 1-8 or the ‘#’ for the empty tile).